These are hosted by MyeBook and are available through My EBU on the EBU website.

 How do I search for specific content?

-If you wish to search within the magazine you are reading, click on the ‘spanner’ icon in the top right of the page, just below the address bar’.
+If you wish to search within the magazine you are reading, write the term you want to search for in the search box in the bottom right and click on the magnifying glass.
 This will open a box which gives a search option for finding every page within that issue containing that information.

-If you wish to search all copies of English Bridge which are in the public domain (currently from 2007 to August 2018) then the following Google search term will work:
+If you wish to search all copies of English Bridge which are in the public domain then the following Google search term will work:

 Then replace 'x' with whatever search you wish to perform.
 Examples: